isovector/reasonablypolymorphic.com/wip/frpnow.markdown

 In short, `Now` is what I didn't come up with because I went with `unsafePerformIO` instead.
 Because apparently I'm just *begging* for trouble.

-here is a useful combinator to continuously run a `Now` action
+It took more time than I'm proud of figuring out how to use the dang thing.
+Here's a combinator that should exist in the core library: run an action as often as possible:

 ```haskell
 poll :: Now a -> Now (Behavior a)